Climb up to the treehouse, sit in the picnic area, or walk through the natural area trails at Redwood Park.

 - 1 located north of the playground

 Picnic shelters are available on a first-come, first-serve basis.
-If you’re having a picnic or hosting a large group in a Surrey park please review the Park Activity Guidelines.
-Learn more about hosting an event in a park.
+If you’re having a picnic or hosting a large group in a Surrey park please review hosting an event in a park.

-Please note that large group events over 150 people are not recommended at Redwood Park during the busy summer months.
-Permits will not be issued for any new events.
+Large group events over 150 people are not recommended at Redwood Park during the busy summer months.
+Permits will not be issued for any events.

 The unique forest found at Redwood Park is a legacy of Peter and David Brown, twin brothers born to one of Surrey's earliest pioneering families.
 In 1893, their father gifted them this large plot of land, logged and ripe for farming.